iopsystems/rezolus/CONTRIBUTING.md

 ## Documentation

 We also welcome improvements to the project documentation or to the existing docs.
-Please file an [issue](https://github.com/twitter/rezolus/issues).
+Please file an [issue](https://github.com/iopsystems/rezolus/issues).

 # License

-By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/twitter/rezolus/blob/master/LICENSE
+By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/iopsystems/rezolus/blob/master/LICENSE

-# Code of Conduct

-Read our [Code of Conduct](CODE_OF_CONDUCT.md) for the project.